-- A. Specification of the level of competition expected (i.e., "Open," "Novice," Lincoln-Douglas, "etc.). - B. Clear definitions of all divisions of competition. - C. Explanation of the basis of advancing competitors to the elimination rounds and for determining awards: - 1.
+- A. Specification of the level of competition expected (i.e., "Open," "Novice," Lincoln-Douglas,"etc.). - B. Clear definitions of all divisions of competition. - C. Explanation of the basis of advancing competitors to the elimination rounds and for determining awards: - 1.
 For advancing teams to elimination rounds it is assumed the win-loss record is the first criterion.
 Beyond win-loss criterion, tournaments should specify the order of subordinate criteria (i.e., team points, adjusted team points, opposition record, etc.). - 2.
 For determining speaker awards, invitations should specify the criteria for determining awards (i.e., speaker points, adjusted speaker points, ranks, etc.). - D. Explanation of the basis for assigning sweepstakes points if awarded. - E. Statement of time limits for all events including preparation time (if used). - F. Explanation of judge assignment procedures used (i.e., "random," "mutually preferred," etc.).
 Invitations should indicate whether a judge preference/strike system will be used. - G. Announcement of tab room staff and personnel if not from the host school.
-Invitations should note if a computer package is used to administer tournament. - H. Explanation of the nature of the anticipated judging pool (i.e., "attorneys," "lay persons," etc.). - I. Indication of whether results are to be kept secret. - J. Indication of whether the host school is eligible to receive awards or participate in elimination rounds. - Section 4: Guidelines for general tournament administration practices include: - A. Tournament directors should ensure that results and ballots are made available to all contestants as soon as possible at the end of the competition. - B. Tournaments should not be designed to operate at a personal profit to any individual. - C. Tournaments should run smoothly and efficiently with schedules realistically allowing:
+Invitations should note if a computer package is used to administer tournament. - H. Explanation of the nature of the anticipated judging pool (i.e., "attorneys," "lay persons," etc.). - I. Indication of whether results are to be kept secret. - J. Indication of whether the host school is eligible to receive awards or participate in elimination rounds.

+Section 4: Guidelines for general tournament administration practices include: